Symbiotic star candidates in Gaia Data Release 3: A catalog of known symbiotic stars

 Figure~\ref{fig:systs_cmd} shows a ``selection zone'' in the color-magnitude plane that we use below to seek symbiotic star candidates (\S\ref{sec:machine}).
 It is defined with these criteria:

-where $M_G$ refers to the absolute magnitude in Gaia G band.
-Within this region lie typical red giants.
-In our collection of 248 sources, 221 have GDR3 low-resolution spectra, and of these stars, 171 reside on our selected part of the \CMD.
-This group of sources constitutes our symbiotic star catalog.
+where $M_G$ refers to the absolute magnitude in \gaia\ G band.
+Our goal with these parameter choices is to include a strong majority of known symbiotic stars --- indeed, within this region lie typical red giants \citep[cf.][Fig.~2 therein]{godoy-rivera2025} --- while mitigating contamination by hot supergiants and overwhelming numbers of stars just leaving the main sequence.
+Within the complete sample set of 248 sources, 221 have GDR3 low-resolution spectra, and of these stars, 171 reside on our selected part of the \CMD.
+We refer to this subset of 171 stars as our symbiotic star catalog.

 In addition to red giants, our catalog contains some noteworthy sources near the perimeter of our selection zone.
 For example, close to the bright edge is WY Vel, flagged as a variable by Cannon \citep[see][]{shapley1923}.
-It is a red supergiant with a B-star companion \citep{buss1988, healy2024}, designated as a VV~Cep-type star in the online database of symbiotic stars maintained by \citet{merc2019}.
+It is a red supergiant with a B-star companion \citep{buss1988, healy2024}, designated as a VV~Cep-type star in the New Online Database of Symbiotic Variables maintained by \citet{merc2019}.
 Similarly, 17~Lep, just interior to the blue edge of our selected region, is a spectroscopic binary with a red giant and an A-star; mass transfer onto an accretion disk appears to be the result of wind from the red giant \citep{blind2011}.
-We include these sources to leave open the possibility of identifying new candidates, cognizant that location within the selection zone may be important to the ultimate identification of symbiotic stars.
+We include these sources to leave open the possibility of identifying new evolved binary systems, noting that location within the selection zone will be important to the ultimate identification of symbiotic stars.